Tony1023/bigInt/README.md

 # bigInt: used a vector of chars to represent digits

 p_int is the nonnegative implementation, corresponding to unsigned int.
-It supports most funcionalities (except divide yet) of the primitive type unsigned int.
+It supports most of the commonly used funcionalities (except divide yet) of the primitive type unsigned int.

 When a smaller unsigned int minuses a larger one, an exception (NegativeExcept) is thrown.